jlkiri/react-easy-flip/README.md

 ### useFlipGroup

 `useFlipGroup` requires one argument, which is minimally an object with the `id` of your animated element and hook [dependencies](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect).
+You _must_ also attach a unique `data-id` to every child that you want to animate (see examples below).
+The `data-id` can be the same as a `key` prop.

 Just like in `useSimpleFlip` you may optionally provide:

 a) a callback to be executed after an animation is done: `onTransitionEnd`
 b) CSS transition options